 April 8-10, 2025 McCormick Place Chicago

 MANUFACTURE DIFFERENTLY

 REGISTER NOW AT FORMNEXTCHICAGO.COM

-HEIDENHAIN Reduce your TCO and CO2 footprint Less cost and more sustainability Save resources and make your manufacturing environwhile, be sure to optimize your processes with machine
+Save resources and make your manufacturing environment more cost-efficient.

-ment more cost-efficient.
 Products from HEIDENHAIN help you lower your total cost of ownership.
 You can infunctions of the TNC7.
 This new CNC control delivers faster results while preventing machine overload.
-Meandata collection from the HEIDENHAIN StateMonitor software.
+Meanwhile, be sure to optimize your processes with machine data collection from the HEIDENHAIN StateMonitor software.
 You can even reduce your CO2 footprint by up to crease your productive time, for example, with the smart 99% with the new generation of LC and RCN encoders, whose enhanced optics ensure reliable measurement without compressed air.